mikeberger/tmee/README.md

 ### Support

-If there are communities with residents who are technically knowledgeable enough to manage a private web server or deploy the app to a JEE hosting site, then they might be good candidates to run the web version and I'd be glad to be involved (once the software is ready).
+If there are communities with residents who are technically knowledgeable enough to manage a private web server or deploy the app to a JEE hosting site, then they might be good candidates to run the web version (once the software is ready).
 If there are residents who are capable of contributing code to the project, that would be welcome too.
 For a single community, the software could run on a single spare PC or even a raspberry pi.

-If there isn't any interest, then writing the web version will just be something enjoyable to do.
+If there isn't any interest, then writing the web version will just be something enjoyable to do and it will go nowhere.